jupyterlab/jupyterlab/docs/source/user/file_formats.md

 multiple editors or viewers registered.
 For example a Markdown file (`.md`) can be edited in the file editor or rendered and displayed as HTML.
-You can open different editors and viewers for a file by right-clicking on the filename in the file browser and using the "Open With..." submenu:
+You can open different editors and viewers for a file by right-clicking on the filename in the file browser and using the “Open With” submenu:

 [screenshot]